April 21, 2026

 Collect all receipts, bank and card statements, expense reports, and invoices in one place, organized by date, category, or employee.
 A simple filing system works, but digital tools such as cloud storage or expense management apps make it easier to keep everything accessible and backed up automatically.

 Match each transaction to its receipt, checking amounts, dates, and vendor details.
-Spreadsheets or expense software can streamline the process, and simple tools like checklists or color-coded tabs help you stay organized.
+Spreadsheets or expense software can speed up the process, and simple tools like checklists or color-coded tabs help you stay organized.

 Step 3: Identify discrepancies